Tuesday, July 2, 2019

 1) We learn from her life and ministry that God can use insignificant and obscure people for His glory, notwithstanding their shortcomings.
 Someone said that God does not call the qualified but qualifies the called.

 2) None of us who serve God is perfect before God yet God graciously chose to use us for His glory.
+We should honour and glorify for the opportunity of service in our generation.

 4) We learn from Miriam's life and ministry that God is not a respecter of persons.
 God uses people who are willing to serve Him irrespective of their social backgrounds.
 He used several women in the Bible to fulfill His divine purposes at diverse times in the history of God's people.
 He used Miriam to minister to His people during the wilderness journey.